cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## add validation on all forms in app
+## added an opportunity to login on server using login page in app